-be able to vary with the nature and size of the implementing small business and the sensitivity of the data collected or stored on the information systems;
+vary depending on the size and nature of the implementing business concern and the sensitivity of data collected and stored;